-Since the final project is due four days after your presentation, you are expected to fix any last-minute bugs and include missing features before turning it in.
-Your project should be submitted electronically to heflin@cse.lehigh.edu in either zip or tar.gz compressed format.
+By 5pm on Friday December 12, you should submit your project electronically to heflin@cse.lehigh.edu in either zip or tar.gz compressed format.
 The submission should include:

 - source code

 - compiled version of the code

-- basic setup instructions
+- basic setup instructions (setup must take a novice less than 5 minutes)

 - basic user instructions

 - slides from your demo presentation

 - a list of modifications made since the presentation and demo

 You should also turn in hardcopies of the source code and instructions.
-Note, the setup instructions should describe the required platform (e.g., Windows 7, Sun Solaris, etc.), programming language (e.g., Java J2SE 7.0), and any special configuration steps that are needed to run your software.
-You should also include URLs for any external archive/library files that are needed.
+Note, the setup instructions should describe the required platform (e.g., Windows 7, SunLab Linux, etc.), programming language (e.g., Java J2SE 7.0), and any special configuration steps that are needed to run your software.
+If you used Java, you should provide an executable JAR.
+If you used another programming language, you must either provide a Windows executable or a Linux binary that is compatible with the configuration of Lehigh's SunLab.
+If external archive/library files are needed, they should be included.
 The user instructions need only describe how to start your software and use its major features.
 If your software is reasonably intuitive, then this can be very short, hopefully one page or less.